prashun07/multithreading-cpp/README.md

 - No, we cannot control the order of execution of threads. it is done by the operating system's scheduler but we can make some thread wait for other thread to finish execution using condition variable(discussed later).
 - The main job of mutex is to protect shared resource from being accessed by multiple threads at the same time. it does not control the order of execution of threads.

+# Mutex Types:
+## 1. std::mutex
+- Just a plain lockable mutex
+## 2. timed_mutex
+- A mutex that can be locked with a timeout.
+It allows a thread to attempt to acquire the lock for a specified duration, and if it cannot acquire the lock within that time, it will give up and continue executing without blocking indefinitely.
+- try_lock_for(): Attempts to lock the mutex for a specified duration.
+If the mutex is not available within that time, it returns false.
+- try_lock_until(): Attempts to lock the mutex until a specified time point.
+If the mutex
+## 3. recursive_mutex
+- A mutex that allows the same thread to lock it multiple times without deadlocking.
+## 4. recursive_timed_mutex
+- A recursive mutex that can be locked with a timeout, similar to `timed_mutex`, allowing the same thread to lock it multiple times without deadlocking, but with the added feature of a timeout for acquiring the lock.
+## 5. shared_timed_mutex
+- A mutex that allows multiple threads to acquire a shared (read) lock simultaneously, while still allowing exclusive (write) locks for a single thread.
+It also supports timed locking, allowing threads to attempt to acquire the lock for a specified duration or until a specified time point.

+---

 **Difference between lock_guard and unique_lock(Most Important interview question)**
 # lock_guard
 - Simple mutex wrapper that locks a mutex during construction and automatically unlocks it during destruction(when object goes out of scope).